Skincare Products : Sunscreen

 Keep an eye on the UV index

-To understand whether or not to use sunscreen, it’s enough to check the UV index: it’s the ultraviolet exposure index, a scale that measures the amount of UV rays present in Earth's atmosphere.
-It’s used to inform about the risks of sunburn and skin damage:if it is equal to or greater than 3, it’s always best to protect yourself with sunscreen, as well as wear protective clothing such as hats and sunglasses, and try to avoid sun exposure during the hottest hours.
+To determine whether to use sunscreen or not, it is sufficient to check the UV index: this is the ultraviolet exposure index, a scale that measures the amount of UV rays present in Earth's atmosphere.
+It is used to inform about the risks of sunburn and Skin damage:if it is equal to or higher than 3, it is always best to protect yourself with sunscreen, as well as wear protective clothing, such as hats and sunglasses, and try to avoid exposure to the sun during the hottest hours.